 William died at 29 in 1860 but he left a gem in young Edward ... and he also left his dad James ... if only for 3 years ...

 James Birchall (1802-63)

-James went into silk, son William's marriage certificate describes James' occupation as a 'Maker Up in Silk Factory' or a 'Silk Staffman' (staffman = a workman employed in silk throwing, or silk spinning, twisting silk into yarn).
+James went into silk, son William's marriage certificate from 1854, described James' occupation as a 'Maker Up in Silk Factory' or a 'Silk Staffman' ... a staffman was a workman employed in silk throwing, or silk spinning, twisting silk into yarn.

 In 1841 John & Mary Boult were at Bleak Hill, Burslem, Rushton Grange, Stoke on Trent with young son John Boult (1839-) aged 2.

 In 1851 they were at Common Lane, Sandbach with nephew George Boult (1832-) aged 19, a Groom.